 “Never Let Me Down Again”:

 Below are photos taken during this event.
-Click on any image for high resolution copies of the same photo:
+All of these photos were taken with a non-pro camera.
+Click on any image to open the gallery and for higher resolution versions of the same photo: